-- 1 Air Ticketing: Through an internet and mobile based platform and call-centres the Company provides the facility to book and service international and domestic air tickets to ultimate consumer through B2C (Business To Consumer) and B2B2C (Business to Business to Consumer) channel.
+- 1 Air Passage: Through an internet and mobile based platform and call-centres the Company provides the facility to book and service international and domestic air tickets to ultimate consumer through B2C (Business To Consumer) and B2B2C (Business to Business to Consumer) channel.
 Both these channels share similar characteristics as they are engaged in facilitation of air tickets.
 Management believes that it is appropriate to aggregate these two channels as one reporting segment due to similarities in the nature of business. - 2 Hotels Packages: The Company provides holiday packages and hotel reservations through call-centers and branch offices.
-The hotel reservations form integral part of the holiday packages and accordingly management believes that it is appropriate to aggregate these services as one reportable segment due to similarities in the nature of services. - 3 Other operations primarily include the advertisement income from hosting advertisement on its internet web-sites income from sale of rail and bus tickets and income from facilitating website access to a travel insurance companies.
+The hotel reservations form integral part of the holiday packages and accordingly management believes that it is appropriate to aggregate these services as one reportable segment due to similarities in the nature of services. - 3 Other services primarily include income from sale of rail and bus tickets.
 The operations do not meet any of the quantitative thresholds to be a reportable segment for any of the years presented in these financial statements.